benbaiju/realestatewebsite/README.md

 ## Credits

-This project was created by [Your Name Here] by following a tutorial from the JustDjango YouTube channel.
+This project was created by following a tutorial from the JustDjango YouTube channel.

 Some of the code and design elements are based on the tutorial, but modifications were made to adapt the project to our own needs.